WORK IN PROGRESS

-The Gnomes of Port Moody documents the gnomes move from the isolation of the forest to their participation in Port Moody community activities.
+The Gnomes of Port Moody Is a joint project between myself and artist Michel LeBlanc.
+It documents the transition of gnomes from living in the forest to participating actively in the Port Moody community.

 A Boy's Dream transposes the illustrations of ancient flying machines from my favourite childhood book into scenes in my condo.